Dynamic Thai Massage in Amsterdam and Ede

 My value-driven pricing means that the longer you book, the more affordable your treatment becomes per minute, making it easier to prioritize your self-care and wellbeing.

-2What is the difference between Swedish massage and deep tissue massage?
+2What’s the difference between traditional Thai massage and Thai yoga massage?

-6Are there any medical conditions that would make deep tissue massage unsafe?
+7Are there any medical conditions that would make Thai yoga massage unsafe?

-There are some medical conditions that would make deep tissue massage unsafe.
+There are some medical conditions that would make Thai yoga massage unsafe.

-A partial list of contraindications is: fever, vascular conditions, severe heart disease, contagious skin conditions, inflammation, abrasions, cuts, ematomas, cancer, neuritis, recent surgery, infectious diseases, diabetes with vascular dysfunction, fractures, and acute injury.
+A partial list of contraindications is: fever, vascular conditions, severe heart disease, contagious skin conditions, inflammation, abrasions, cuts, hematomas, cancer, neuritis, recent surgery, infectious diseases, diabetes with vascular dysfunction, fractures, and acute injury.

 There are too many possible conditions to list here so it is your responsibility to alert me to any medical condition or injury before a massage begins.
 You can read more about contraindications here.